Comics & Graphic Novels program delayed until September 2021

-The only one of its kind in the Canadian public post-secondary school system, this program blends drawing, creative writing and publishing into visual storytelling.
-With these skills, you can create comic books, graphic histories, biographies, memoirs, stories, novels, as well as storyboards for gaming, film, video, animation, and advertising.
+Unique in the Canadian post-secondary public school system, this program teaches visual storytelling, a language composed of interconnected words and pictures.
+With the broad and diverse skill-set you will acquire, you can create comic books, graphic novels, web comics, and comic strips in any genre, as well as storyboards for gaming, film, video, and animation!

 Telling your stories